Nozbe/WatermelonDB/docs-master/Actions.md

 An **Action** is a function that can modify the database (create, update, and delete records).

-To define it, just add a method to a `Model` class marked with the `@action` decorator
+To define it, just add a method to a `Model` class marked with the `@writer` decorator

 ```js
 import { action } from '@nozbe/watermelondb/decorators'